Skip to content

 Mutation functions

-Mutation functions are performing mutation of a value replacing it with an execution result.
+Mutation functions perform mutation on a value by replacing it with an execution result.
 To perform mutation, the function must change the self value.

 extends mutates fun customPow(self: Int, c: Int) {